itssali/steve/README.md

 Then just spawn a Steve with `/steve spawn Bob` and press K to start using them.

-## How I Built This
+## How We Built This

 **Tech Stack:**
 - Minecraft Forge 47.2.0 for the modding framework
 - Java 17
-- OpenAI API for the agent reasoning (but it's pluggable, I also support Groq and Gemini)
+- OpenAI API for the agent reasoning (pluggable, also supports Groq and Gemini)
 - Standard Minecraft pathfinding for movement

 **Architecture:**